ASM

 Making the High-fi User Interface using the suggestions after the Guerrilla test.

 I used the Sketch, Affinity Designer application for design.
-While creating the style
+While creating the style guide and hi-fi mockups, I kept in mind visual design principles like:

 Visibility